awsdocs/amazon-s3-userguide/doc_source/access-control-overview.md

 For more information about blocking public access, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.
 For more information about ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.

 **Important**
 We recommend that you don't use the AWS account root user credentials to make authenticated requests\.
-Instead, create an IAM user and grant that user full access\.
-We refer to these users as *administrator users*\.
-You can use the administrator user credentials, instead of AWS account root user credentials, to interact with AWS and perform tasks, such as create a bucket, create users, and grant permissions\.
+Instead, create an IAM role and grant that role full access\.
+We refer to users with this role as *administrator users*\.
+You can use credentials assigned to the administrator role, instead of AWS account root user credentials, to interact with AWS and perform tasks, such as create a bucket, create users, and grant permissions\.
 For more information, see [AWS account root user credentials and IAM user credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference* and [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 ## Resource operations<a name="access-control-resource-operations-basics"></a>